story by Mabel Harper & Cassidy Webb

 Rory twisted his neck to look behind him—and saw no less than five Ordinators at his back.

 “Rory!
 What’s going on?”
 Max jerked away as one of them reached for her arm.

 “What are you arresting me for?” demanded Rory.
-In the scuffle, Max’s blanket started to fall away.
+In the scuffle, Max’s blanket started to slip off.
 “Hey, fucking be careful with her!”

 “Who are these assholes?”
-Max screamed, as the enforcers began dragging the two of them in opposite directions.
+Max screamed, as the enforcers started hauling the two of them in opposite directions.
 “What’s happening?
 Rory!”

 “At least fucking tell me what you want with me!”
-Rory started thrashing in earnest as Max was carried farther and farther away.
+Rory started thrashing in earnest as Max was dragged farther and farther away.

 … Do they somehow know what I did?